scottschwartz97/big-ideas-final-project/readme.md

 3. City of Pittsburgh Playing Fields(https://data.wprdc.org/dataset/playing-fields): data on playing fields in different Pittsburgh nerighborhoods
 4. City of Pittsburgh Greenways(https://data.wprdc.org/dataset/greenways): data on greenways in different Pittsburgh nerighborhoods

 Our respository features each individual's notebook and our combined notebook.
+Nathan covered the greenways and fields, while Adam covered parks, and Scott covered playgrounds.